 Optimizing product titles, product descriptions, bullet points, and the product image are the easiest ways to optimize your mobile experience for better conversion, but they aren’t the only ways.

-There are important things to consider as you focus on listings optimization:
+There are important things to consider as you focus on Amazon SEO optimization:

 - Writing style